Philosophical Investigations: Private language

-To sum up: Wittgenstein asserts that, if something is a language, it cannot be (logically) private; and if something is private, it is not (and cannot be) a language.
+In summary, Wittgenstein asserts that if something is a language, it cannot be logically private; and if something is private, it is not (and cannot be) a language.

 Wittgenstein's beetle

 Another point that Wittgenstein makes against the possibility of a private language involves the beetle-in-a-box thought experiment.
-He asks the reader to imagine that each person has a box, inside which is something that everyone intends to refer to with the word "beetle".
+He asks the reader to imagine that each person has a box, inside which is something that everyone intends to refer to with the word beetle.
 Further, suppose that no one can look inside another's box, and each claims to know what a "beetle" is only by examining their own box.
-Wittgenstein suggests that, in such a situation, the word "beetle" could not be the name of a thing, because supposing that each person has something completely different in their boxes (or nothing at all) does not change the meaning of the word; the beetle as a private object "drops out of consideration as irrelevant".
-Thus, Wittgenstein argues, if we can talk about something, then it is not private, in the sense considered.
-And, contrapositively, if we consider something to be indeed private, it follows that we cannot talk about it.
+Wittgenstein suggests that, in such a situation, the word beetle could not be the name of a thing, because supposing that each person has something completely different in their boxes (or nothing at all) does not change the meaning of the word; the beetle as a private object "drops out of consideration as irrelevant".
+Thus, Wittgenstein argues, if we can talk about something, then it is not "private" in the sense considered.
+And, contrapositively, if we consider something to be indeed private, it follows that we "cannot talk about it".

 Mind

 Wittgenstein's investigations of language lead to several issues concerning the mind.
 His key target of criticism is any form of extreme mentalism that posits mental states that are entirely unconnected to the subject's environment.
 For Wittgenstein, thought is inevitably tied to language, which is inherently social.
 Part of Wittgenstein's credo is captured in the following proclamation: "An 'inner process' stands in need of outward criteria."
-This follows primarily from his conclusions about private languages: similarly, a private mental state (a sensation of pain, for example) cannot be adequately discussed without public criteria for identifying it.
+This follows primarily from his conclusions about private languages: a private mental state (a sensation of pain, for example) cannot be adequately discussed without public criteria for identifying it.

 According to Wittgenstein, those who insist that consciousness (or any other apparently subjective mental state) is conceptually unconnected to the external world are mistaken.
-Wittgenstein explicitly criticizes so-called conceivability arguments: "Could one imagine a stone's having consciousness?
+Wittgenstein explicitly criticises so-called conceivability arguments: "Could one imagine a stone's having consciousness?
 And if anyone can do so—why should that not merely prove that such image-mongery is of no interest to us?"
 He considers and rejects the following reply as well: